ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The columns of this registry are:

-* Value: The value to be used to identify the error.
+* Value: The field contains the value to be used to identify the error.
 These values MUST be unique.
 The value can be a positive integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
 Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * Description: This field contains a brief description of the error.